mhaack/mh-site/content/posts/2022-09-26-the-world-of-wemos-d1-mini-boards.md

 ## Pinout

-The pinouts of the D1 mini vs. D1 mini Pro are identical, also the D1 mini shares the same pin layout.
-And with with the latest board versions of the D1 mini (v4.0.0) vs. D1 mini Pro (v2.0.0) Wemos keeps the pin layout compatible.
+The pinouts of the D1 mini and the D1 mini Pro are identical, also the D1 mini shares the same pin layout.
+And with the latest board versions of the D1 mini (v4.0.0) vs. D1 mini Pro (v2.0.0) Wemos keeps the pin layout compatible.

 {% image "/images/d1-mini-pro-pinout.jpeg", "D1 mini Pro Pinout", "small" %}